-Americans in 2015 spent $21 billion on vitamins and herbal supplements.* One in five U.S. adults used herbal supplements with 50% taking multivitamins.
+Americans in 2020 spent over $35 billion on vitamins and herbal supplements.* One in five U.S. adults used herbal supplements with 50% taking multivitamins.
 Many also took individual supplements without truly understanding if they were receiving the desired benefits.
 Vitamin supplementation is big big business.
 It is often the preferred method used in an attempt to give our bodies what is missed by our unhealthy eating patterns.

 Most of us have a very limited understanding of vitamins often leading us to waste our hard earned dollars on what we don’t need.